Two terrorists killed in Shopian encounter

 India

-Srinagar, Apr 13: Two terrorist were killed in a brief shootout at Shopian in south Kashmir in an encounter with security forces in Shopian district of Jammu and Kashmir.
+Srinagar, Apr 13: Two terrorist were killed in a brief shootout at Shopian in South Kashmir in an encounter with security forces in Shopian district of Jammu and Kashmir.

 Based on specific information about the presence of terrorists in Gahand area of Shopian in south Kashmir, security forces launched a cordon and search operation there this morning, a police official said.